lmoffereins/initials-default-avatar/readme.txt

 1. Initials are based on the user display name as selected on the user profile page.
 For unregistered commenters the comment author name is used.

 == Changelog ==

+= 2.0.0 =
+* Added network option to set the Initials avatar as the avatar default for your multisite sites
+* Added placeholder service: Fakeimg.pl
+* Updated internal plugin structure.
+Some filters are renamed
+* Removed placeholder services: Cambelt.co, Placebox.es, Imageholdr.com, getdummyimage.com

 = 1.0.0 =
 * Initial release